 (Changes to hex.42) Mirror

 6 at 2: Nothing to pursue.
 In the center offering food.
 Divination auspicious.

 Do not seek what does not belong to you.
 Do what the moment asks, even if it is small.
 Simply filling in one's place seems little but it is one of the pillars of life.
 But always remember: your duty is you and your people.
-Do not adapt to what is to who you are.
+Do not adapt to what does not agree with who you are.